-B.C.’s Ministry of Environment and Climate Change Strategy (MOE) has allocated $10 million in funding for ecosystem and species conservation via the Conservation Economic Stimulus Initiative (CESI).
-As part of B.C.’s Economic Recovery Plan, this new program will support B.C.’s economic recovery by investing in ecosystem and species restoration projects across the province.
-These projects will employ British Columbians, with a focus on demographics such as young adult, women, and Indigenous People who have been disproportionately affected by COVID-19, by funding “shovel ready” conservation projects that will also help to protect and improve B.C.’s diverse ecosystems, wildlife, and freshwater fish species.
+In 2021, B.C.’s Ministry of Environment and Climate Change Strategy (MOE) allocated $10 million in funding for ecosystem and species conservation via the Conservation Economic Stimulus Initiative (CESI).
+As part of B.C.’s Economic Recovery Plan, this new program supported B.C.’s economic recovery by investing in ecosystem and species restoration projects across the province.
+These projects employed British Columbians, with a focus on demographics such as young adult, women, and Indigenous People who have been disproportionately affected by COVID-19, by funding “shovel ready” conservation projects that also helped to protect and improve B.C.’s diverse ecosystems, wildlife, and freshwater fish species.

-For almost 40 years the Habitat Conservation Trust Foundation (HCTF) has awarded $189 million in funding to conservation organizations practicing science-based habitat, wildlife, and fish management techniques across B.C.
-In these unprecedented times, HCTF is proud to be partnering with the Province to bring further funding to the conservation field, assisting with economic recovery efforts while also improving and securing B.C.’s important natural assets.
+For over 40 years the Habitat Conservation Trust Foundation (HCTF) has awarded $205 million in funding to conservation organizations practicing science-based habitat, wildlife, and fish management techniques across B.C.
+In these unprecedented times, HCTF was proud to bhave partnered with the Province to bring further funding to the conservation field, assisting with economic recovery efforts while also improving and securing B.C.’s important natural assets.

-Appreciation for our wild places, diverse wildlife species, and abundant fisheries is a value held by all British Columbians, the Conservation Economic Stimulus Initiative will keep this love for BC wilderness in the forefront even as our province begins the process of recovering from the effects of the global COVID-19 pandemic.
+Appreciation for our wild places, diverse wildlife species, and abundant fisheries is a value held by all British Columbians; the Conservation Economic Stimulus Initiative will keep this love for BC wilderness in the forefront even as our province continues recovering from the effects of the global COVID-19 pandemic.

 The Conservation Economic Stimulus Initiative describes $10M in stimulus funding provided by the Province and administered by HCTF.
-Funding will be allocated to wildlife species and ecosystem restoration and conservation activities as part of the Province’s recently announced economic recovery plan.
+Funding was allocated to wildlife species and ecosystem restoration and conservation activities as part of the Province’s economic recovery plan.

 The purpose of this project is to support economic recovery and stimulus, promote healthy ecosystems through conservation and restoration activities, and support the advancement of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) implementation.

-Funding provided by the Conservation Economic Stimulus Initiative will be used to enable conservation work to restore and support natural spaces impacted by climate change, urbanization, industrial and resource development.
+Funding provided by the Conservation Economic Stimulus Initiative was used to enable conservation work to restore and support natural spaces impacted by climate change, urbanization, industrial and resource development.
 This includes activities such as monitoring waterflows, tracking species, and restoring ecosystems through replanting native flora, amongst other initiatives.

-Recipients of Conservation Economic Stimulus Initiative funding will be “shovel-ready” conservation projects (i.e. able to begin work quickly) and be completed by December 2021.
+Recipients of Conservation Economic Stimulus Initiative funding were “shovel-ready” conservation projects (i.e. able to begin work quickly) and to be completed by December 2021.
 These projects must meet the following criteria:

-The Habitat Conservation Trust Foundation (HCTF) will be responsible for administering the Conservation Economic Stimulus Initiative funds, including providing grants to partner organizations for species and ecosystem conservation projects.
-HCTF will work closely with successful grant recipients to manage contracts, payments, and reporting on the conservation and economic outcomes of their projects.
+The Habitat Conservation Trust Foundation (HCTF) was responsible for administering the Conservation Economic Stimulus Initiative funds, including providing grants to partner organizations for species and ecosystem conservation projects.
+HCTF worked closely with successful grant recipients to manage contracts, payments, and reporting on the conservation and economic outcomes of their projects.

 HCTF was selected to manage funding for the Conservation Economic Stimulus Initiative based upon the organization’s record of excellence in science-based conservation project assessment, financial management, and funding administration.